joao-miguel8/joao-miguel8/README.md

-## Glad to see you here, I apperciate you reading my bio!
+## Glad to see you here, I appreciate you reading my bio!

 I think software has changed and improved our lives in many ways I would like to be a part in helping a company who wants to improve and maintain there software and provide an awesome user experience with an awesome team.